yilserkan/Low-Poly-Racer/README.md

 # Low-Poly-Racer

 ## About the game
 This game is a racing game.
 Currently the player can only play alone.
-The player can gather boost whilst drifting.
-I started to develop an AI so that the player can race against them.
-The AI hasn't reached it's peak yet and needs a lot of optimizing.
+There is a drifting mechanic which helps the player to gather boost whilst drifting.
+I started to develop an AI so that the player can race against them but the AI hasn't reached it's peak yet and needs a lot of optimizing.

-I started to create this game following a Youtube series but then changed most of the scripts to change the car behaviour.
-I coded my own wheel collider and car controller scripts based on my researches.
+This game was created by following a Youtube series.
+Most of the scripts has been changed later on.
+I coded my own wheel collider and car controller scripts based on my researches on the internet.

 ## Planned Features
 - Better AI